maliknur/weatherapp/readme.md

 5. `npm install` inside the root directory.

+6. Install CORS extension to Chrome browser [CORS extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US) to enable APi calls

-6. Start the server with `grunt` and go to `localhost:7777`.
+7. Start the server with `grunt` and go to `localhost:7777`.

-7. `grunt test` in order to run unit test
+8. `grunt test` in order to run unit test

-8. `grunt doc` in order to generate angular docs for this project
+9. `grunt doc` in order to generate angular docs for this project

 ## To do